arcazj/openbexi_timeline/README.md

 or
 https://localhost:8443/openbexi_timeline_SSE.html

-# Getting started with a simple Openbexi Timeline
+# Getting started with a simple OpenBexi Timeline
 Here are a few easy steps to create a openbexi simple timeline.
 Two bands are created, A monthly upper band and an yearly lower band.
 The lower band acts as a zoomed-out overview for the upper band and become a lot denser: